Addressing Violence in the Community

 Task Force on Violence Reduction Strategies

 The task force brought together representatives from our campuses, including students, parents, faculty, staff, neighbors and area businesspersons, to review the university’s existing violence reduction efforts and consider other innovative violence reduction initiatives.
 It is one of many efforts designed to help elevate Temple’s anti-violence research and programs and to devise new solutions to help address Philadelphia’s gun violence epidemic.
-The findings and recommendations as well as progress updates are available on Temple’s strategic planning website.
+Findings and recommendations are available here.

 Connecting the dots between gun violence and drug markets: Nicole Johnson and Caterina Roman